BOARD OF DIRECTORS

 Felicity Gooding, Deputy Chair and Treasurer

-Ms Gooding is the Deputy Chief Executive Officer of the Minderoo Foundation, a modern philanthropic organisation.
-Prior to her promotion to Deputy CEO, Felicity was CFO and COO of Minderoo Foundation and Minderoo Group (now known as Tattarang) for 6 years, a time of significant growth for both organisations.
+Ms Gooding is the Commercial General Manager of Fortescue Future Industries; recently moving across from her position as Deputy Chief Executive Officer of the Minderoo Foundation, a modern philanthropic organisation.
+Prior to her promotion to Deputy CEO, Felicity was CFO and COO of Minderoo Foundation and Minderoo Group (now known as Tattarang) for more than 8 years, a time of significant growth for both organisations.

 With over fifteen years’ experience specialising in due diligence, mergers and acquisitions and equity and debt financing across various sectors in Washington DC, Singapore and London.
 Ms Gooding has held senior positions at PricewaterhouseCoopers, Diageo Plc Fortescue Metals Group Ltd and Sirius Minerals Plc.

 Ms Gooding is mother to Rosalie and Hamish and passionate about reforming the systems of early education to incentivise women to return to work after having children.

 Anna Casellas, Company Secretary

 Anna is a partner at national law firm Clayton Utz and holds undergraduate degrees in Arts and Law from the University of Western Australia and a Master of Laws from the University of Melbourne.
 Anna is a graduate of the Australian Institute of Company Directors.

 With almost 20 years' legal experience Anna advises a broad range of clients on all aspects of employment, industrial relations and safety law.
 Anna also practices in regulatory litigation and compliance with a focus on large financial services.